anubhav9199/Classical-Machine-Learning/README.md

 #### Logistic Regression
 logistic_Regression[https://github.com/anubhavsharma430/Classical-Machine-Learning/tree/master/Classification/Logistic%20Regression]<br>
 We use logistic regression for the binary classification of data-points.
 We perform categorical classification such that an output belongs to either of the two classes (1 or 0).
 For example – we can predict whether it will rain today or not, based on the current weather conditions.<br>
 Two of the important parts of logistic regression are Hypothesis and Sigmoid Curve.
 With the help of this hypothesis, we can derive the likelihood of the event.
 The data generated from this hypothesis can fit into the log function that creates an S-shaped curve known as “sigmoid”.
-Using this log function, we can further predict the category of class.
+Using this log function, we can further predict the category of class.<br>
+These are of two type :-<br>
+(1) Bi-Class Logistic Classification
+(2) Multi-Class Logistic Classification

-##### Bi-Class Classification
+##### Bi-Class Logistic Classification
 Bi_class_classifier[https://github.com/anubhavsharma430/Classical-Machine-Learning/tree/master/Classification/Logistic%20Regression/Bi%20Class%20Classification]<br>
 Logistic regression is a statistical model that in its basic form uses a logistic function to model a binary dependent variable, although many more complex extensions exist.
 In regression analysis, logistic regression (or logit regression) is estimating the parameters of a logistic model (a form of binary regression).
 It is a Discriminate Learning Algorithm which means that it try to find posterior probability over classes directly without the envolvement of likelihood probabilities.<br>
 In statistics, the logistic model is used to model the probability of a certain class or event existing such as pass/fail, win/lose, alive/dead, True/False or healthy/sick. <br>
 This can be extended to Classify several classes of events such as determining whether an image contains a cat, dog, lion, etc.
 This code contains only about how we can fit a logistic model over user given dataset and also to get a good output result out of it.
 The code written keeping vision of object oriented programing which means that the code is fully moduler so that to keep in mind about the use of the functions in other programs also.

-##### Multi-Class Classification
+##### Multi-Class Logistic Classification
 Multi_class_classifier[https://github.com/anubhavsharma430/Classical-Machine-Learning/tree/master/Classification/Logistic%20Regression/Multi%20Class%20Classification]<br>
 Logistic regression is a statistical model that in its basic form uses a logistic function to model a binary dependent variable, although many more complex extensions exist.
 In regression analysis, logistic regression (or logit regression) is estimating the parameters of a logistic model (a form of binary regression).
 It is a Discriminate Learning Algorithm which means that it try to find posterior probability over classes directly without the envolvement of likelihood probabilities.<br>
 In statistics, the logistic model is used to model the probability of a certain class or event existing such as pass/fail, win/lose, alive/dead, True/False or healthy/sick.<br>